microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 **Requirements for database files**

 - Database files must be stored on a disk other than the OS disk, can use the default drive letter and path from the Azure Portal, and require Premium SSD.
-- The database files require at **minimum 512Gb** storage to account for growth.
+- The database files require **512Gb** storage to account for growth.
 (Note: the database used to verify the scenario is only 1Gb in size but is only used a test).
-- I/O performance requirements for database files is a max of **7000 IOPS**, and a max of **400Mb throughput**.
+- I/O performance requirements for database files is a max of **5000 IOPS**, and a max of **200Mb throughput**.
 - System databases (other than tempdb) should be configured to be on the same disk as database files.

 **Requirements for the transaction log**